 New Burnside is a tiny village located in the state of Illinois.
 With a population of 153 people and just one neighborhood, New Burnside is the 795th largest community in Illinois.

-Unlike some villages, New Burnside isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Burnside are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, New Burnside is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Burnside is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Burnside who work in sales jobs (20.59%), teaching (17.65%), and management occupations (14.71%).

 A relatively large number of people in New Burnside telecommute to their jobs.
 Overall, about 11.76% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.